Radie Britain: Continuing Education

+Professional career

+Britain made her debut as a composer in Munich in May 1926.
+She returned to Texas after the death of her sister, and later taught at the Girvin Institute of Music and Allied Arts in Chicago.
+She composed orchestral works in the tradition of German post-romanticism during these years.

-Britain's Heroic Poem (1929) won the Juilliard National Publication Prize in 1930.
+Britain's Heroic Poem (1929) won the Juilliard National Publication Prize in 1945, making her the award's first female winner.
 With the assistance from the Federal Music Project, her works were played by symphony orchestras for a decade.
 She married Chicago businessman Leslie Edward Moeller in 1930 and had a daughter Lerae in 1932.
 Britain spent the summers of 1935 and 1936 at the famed MacDowell Colony.
 The couple divorced in 1939, and she moved to Hollywood, California, and married Italian sculptor Edgardo Simone in 1940.
 In 1941, Britain settled in Hollywood, continued career as Texas composer, and received international or national awards.
 She was given an honorary doctorate by the Musical Arts Conservatory in Amarillo in 1958.
 After Simone died in 1949, Britain wrote an unpublished autobiographical novel, Bravo, based on her relationship with him.
 She married aviation pioneer Theodore Morton in 1959.
 She died in Palm Desert, California, and her papers are housed at several locations.

 Works

 Britain incorporated musical idioms from the southwestern United States into her compositions.
+According to a letter she wrote in 1989, Britain composed 257 works, including 55 pieces for orchestra.
 Selected orchestral works include: